Role: UX, Wireframe and Prototyping

 Brief: Create a mobile application for pain management

-Mobile health, Carnegie Mellon University, Spring 2017
+Mobile health, Carnegie Mellon Univ, Spring 2017

-Client: Dr. Jonassaint Charles
+Client: Dr. Jonassaint Charles, University of Pittsburgh

 Pain is the #1 reason for medical visits in the U.S. The medical costs and lost economic productivity due to pain is up to $635 billion.
 Despite the significant need, pain is poorly assessed and treated.
 Other pain scales are reliant on words, phrases or numbers that don’t accurately capture the dynamic nature of pain and alienate individuals with communication disorders, low literacy or of different cultures.
 CarePal overcomes these barriers in care.

 Current experience of managing pain is burdensome for patients.
 Providers often recommend to write a pain diary, but difficult for patients to 1) know what to write 2) do on a daily basis.
 When the patient calls/visit the provider, it is hard for the patient to describe their pain using words and numbers-which might not lead to correct treatment or prescription.

 In CarePal, pain can be expressed with animations and tracked alongside situation or trigger of the pain.
 CarePal helps user's journey in three ways.

 Visualize pain quality and intensity: By selecting animations to express what their pain feels like, users can more intuitively capture their pain.